Kaiwhakahaere Waka Rererangi

 - good at record-keeping.

-Aeroplane pilots need to have good hearing and eyesight (with or without corrective lenses), and good reflexes and co-ordination.
+- good hearing and eyesight (with or without corrective lenses)

-They must also have a good level of fitness and health.
-They need to pass a medical exam every year.
+- a good level of fitness and health, as they must pass a medical exam every year.

 Find out more about training